Joao Felix: Born to score

-Joao Felix is shining increasingly well at Atlético de Madrid.
+Joao Felix is shining increasingly well at Atletico Madrid.
 His talent shone through this past weekend, when he scored a spectacular double away at fellow European challengers Real Betis – his first brace in La Liga Santander.

-Born in Viseu, Portugal, João Félix Sequeira is a natural goalscorer.
-The 22-year-old has shown his maturity and talent with increasing consistency, influencing matches for Atletico de Madrid like never before.
+Born in Viseu, Portugal, Joao Felix Sequeira was a natural goalscorer from a young age.
+The 22-year-old has shown his maturity and talent with increasing consistency recently, influencing matches for Atletico Madrid like never before.

-After shining in Portuguese football, Felix landed at Atlético Madrid at the age of 19 with a huge price tag while being touted as the future of the club.
+After shining in Portuguese football, Joao Felix arrived at Atletico Madrid at the age of 19 with a huge price tag on his back, while also being touted as the future of the club.

 His first season in 2019-20 saw him make 27 La Liga Santander appearances in which he managed a total of six goals and one assist.
-An inconsistent first season, but one that showed glimpses of his world-class talent.
+Although it was an inconsistent first season, it certainly showed glimpses of his world-class talent.

 His first La Liga goal came on Matchday 3 that season, at the Wanda Metropolitano against SD Eibar.
-The goal came when his side were 2-0 down, and it sparked a dramatic comeback that resulted in a 3-2 win.
+The goal came when his side were 2-0 down, and it sparked a dramatic comeback that resulted in a 3-2 win for Atletico Madrid.

 Slowly but steadily since then, Felix has become more and more important to Diego Simeone; in fact, he’s now indispensable.

 This past month has seen some of the very best performances from 'O Menino de ouro' since joining Los Colchoneros.
-In fact, Félix needed just a minute to put Atleti ahead against Real Betis this past weekend in what was a six-pointer for European qualification.
-He scored after just 74 seconds, latching on to a killer pass from Ángel Correa.
+In fact, Joao Felix needed just a minute to put Atleti ahead against Real Betis this past weekend in what was a six-pointer in the race for European qualification.
+Felix scored after just 74 seconds, latching on to a killer pass from Angel Correa.

-In the second half he scored again to break the deadlock at 1-1, just when his team needed him the most.
-Once again Félix played the number nine role to perfection by finishing off a piercing counter-attack orchestrated by Marcos Llorente.
+In the second half, he scored again to break the deadlock at 1-1, just when his team needed him the most.
+Once again Felix played the number nine role to perfection by finishing off a piercing counter-attack by orchestrated by Marcos Llorente.

 Watch La Liga Santander - Atletico Madrid vs Cadiz on 12th March live at 1:30 am, exclusively on MTV India and also on Voot and Jio select Platforms